ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/03-geo/assignment.md

 16. Click `Save and go to dashboard`
 17. Once the dashboard has loaded, click the `Save` button in the upper-right

+> [!NOTE]
+> Because we are moving quickly, Elasticsearch may take some time to update field lists in the UI.
+If you encounter a situation where Elasticsearch doesn't recognize one of the fields we just parsed, click the Refresh icon in the upper-right of the Instruqt tab and try again to create the Map.

 # Summary

 Let's take stock of what we know: